-You have a reasonable expectation of safety lawfully at a business, hotel, or other property.
-Therefore, property owners must use reasonable care to ensure that conditions on the premises are not dangerous.
-At a minimum, a property owner must warn guests about unsafe conditions.
-According to premises liability law, the owner of the property may owe a different level of care to different visitors.
+You have a reasonable expectation of lawful safety when visiting a business, hotel, or other property.
+Likewise, property owners must use reasonable care to ensure that conditions on the premises are not dangerous.
+At a minimum, an owner must warn guests about unsafe conditions.
+However, the level of care a property owner owes can vary depending on the type of visitor.
+According to premises liability law, different legal standards may apply to invitees, licensees, and trespassers.
 If you were injured on someone’s property, speak with a Washington, DC premises liability attorney at Regan Zambri Long for a free legal case review today.

 Contact Us Today to Schedule